 What do you mean by Hysterectomy?

-Hysterectomy is a process in which doctors remove the uterus and ovaries from the female reproductive system in cases of uterine cancer or ovarian cancer.
+Hysterectomy is a process in which doctors remove the uterus from the female reproductive system in cases of uterine cancer or ovarian cancer.
 This process comes under gynecology, which mainly focuses on the health of the female reproductive system.

 A fibroid removal treatment is a type of treatment in which doctors remove the fibroid from the reproductive system.
 The drawback of this treatment is that some women face complications such as internal stitches after hysterectomy, hysterectomy menopause, and a deficiency of estrogen in the body.
 Here are some types of hysterectomy surgery you should know about.